-Position Domain maturity Maturity level How Strategic As-is Alignment Big Data is central to the strategy; evidence-based decision making is considered the standard at all levels of the organisation 4 organisations leverage Big Data To-be Maintain the current status 4 Data As-is Data are collected from all processes, stored in centralised locations and 1481 T 1 analysed using state of the art analytics.
-Processes push data to multiple specific data warehouses for data analysis 4 To-be Open data analytics to customers, allowing direct product lines analysis; enrich data storage and analysis lifecycle using real time customer feedback 5 Organisa tion As-is There is clear business and IT sponsor of Big Data and analytics; all executives and staff are aware of Big Data resources as they see their benefit on a daily basis 4 To-be Maintain current status.
-Preference to use resources to tracking evolution of technology rather than improving organisation to achieve higher maturity 4 Governa ice As-is To-be Clear Big Data governance in place: executives meet weekly to discuss the status of data analytics; dashboards are made available to all stakeholders Include business sponsor in weekly meetings; plan and budget the data 3 10-be analytics governance at the enterprise level 4 Informat ion Technology As-is Advanced data warehouse in place using state of the art IBM and Oracle technology.
-Hadoop clusters used for efficient structured and semi-structured T 1 data analytics 4 Table VI.
-To-be Monitoring market evolution and experiment/acquire new technology as it becomes market ready 5 EntCo maturity assessment: results created a positive feedback loop to spread a positive attitude towards Big Data technology and to collect evidence of the benefits accrued from real-time analytics.
+Position Domain maturity Maturity level How Strategic As-is Alignment Big Data is central to the strategy; evidence-based decision making is considered the standard at all levels of the organisation 4 organisations leverage Big Data To-be Maintain the current status 4 1 /01 Data As-is To-be Data are collected from all processes, stored in centralised locations and analysed using state of the art analytics.
+Processes push data to multiple specific data warehouses for data analysis Open data analytics to customers, allowing direct product lines analysis; enrich data storage and analysis lifecycle using real time customer feedback 4 5 1481 Organisa ution As-is To-be There is clear business and IT sponsor of Big Data and analytics; all executives and staff are aware of Big Data resources as they see their benefit on a daily basis Maintain current status.
+Preference to use resources to tracking evolution of 10-06 technology rather than improving organisation to achieve higher maturity 4 Governa As-is nce Clear Big Data governance in place: executives meet weekly to discuss the status of data analytics; dashboards are made available to all stakeholders Include business sponsor in weekly meetings; plan and budget the data 3 10-06 analytics governance at the enterprise level 4 Informat As-is tion Technology Advanced data warehouse in place using state of the art IBM and Oracle technology.
+Hadoop clusters used for efficient structured and semi-structured To-be data analytics Monitoring market evolution and experiment/acquire new technology as it 4 Table VI.
+EntCo maturity 1 0-DC becomes market ready 5 assessment: results created a positive feedback loop to spread a positive attitude towards Big Data technology and to collect evidence of the benefits accrued from real-time analytics.
 In the medium term, in some domains, such as Organisation and Strategic Alignment, EntCo feel it is hard to go beyond maturity level 4.
 Regarding Organisation, in particular, currently EntCo prefers to allocate more resources to track the evolution of Big Data technology rather than improving the organisational culture and staff knowledge, which is already satisfactory.
 This trade-off was implicit in EntCo and it has been made explicit by our assessment using BDMM.
 In other domains, such as Data and Information Technology, EntCo believe they can improve to level five maturity by opening data analytics to real time customer utilisation and feedback and by the continuous optimisation of their Hadoop-based data warehouse infrastructure, respectively.